QuantumMaterialsModelling/bands4vasp/README.md

 #### General control parameters

 * **EDELTA1** - energy interval for the raw data plots EBSbloch, EBSorbit, EBSbloch.spec and Bandindexplot.
-If one value is given, the interval will be symmetric around the fermi level [-EDELTA1;EDELTA1], or one can set the two values individually seperated by a blank.
+If one value is given, the interval will be symmetric around the Fermi level [-EDELTA1;EDELTA1], or one can set the two values individually seperated by a blank.

 * **EDELTA2** - energy interval for the manipulated plots, with the same functionality as EDELTA1.